L4 Difficult

 Chef in MontréalHousing & Career Guide · 2026

 Montréal offers the most affordable housing among major Canadian cities, but French language requirements shape which roles are realistically accessible for newcomers.
 Service industry roles provide accessible entry into the Canadian labour market, but housing affordability is a genuine challenge at this income level in expensive cities.
-On the housing side, a Chef in Montréal faces a challenging market — requiring approximately 14 yr 5 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 45% of pre-tax salary.
+On the housing side, a Chef in Montréal faces a l4 difficult market — requiring approximately 14 yr 5 mo of gross income to own a 2-bedroom home, with rent consuming roughly 45% of pre-tax salary.

 How Montréal compares for Chefs